nli33/racecar/README.md

 #### Future improvements

-- The agent does poorly when the track requires a big turn immediately at the beginning
+- The agent struggles when the track requires a big turn immediately at the beginning
-  - Ex: when the correct route is initially behind the car at spawnpoint, so it has to make a U-turn
+  - Ex: when the correct route is initially behind the car at spawnpoint, so it has to make a U-turn (`configs/beginning_u_turn.json`)
   - Reason: my guess is that the agent has a hard time "discovering" the turn via random exploration.
 At the very beginning of training the agent is just selecting random actions, so on average the agent will tend to favor moving forward.

 - Make the game more complex.
 Currently: